Writing tips for new fiction authors

-Another way to extend and refine your outline is to think about writing a short story.
+Another way to extend and refine your outline for a novel is to think about writing a short story.
 It is an ideal way to include more details, write dialogue and learn to get into your character’s head.

 If you don’t know what point of view (POV) is, you need to find out before you write a single word.

 POV is the perspective or angle a writer uses to let readers hear and see what happens, as well as indicating who is telling the story.

 You can read about point of view in detail in this article.
 It lists all POVs you can use in a story.

 If you plan to write fiction, it almost always uses the third person POV.
 In other words, he said, she said, they went, he looked, she wondered.

 You will also almost always use the past tense, which is logically called the storytelling tense.

 Deciding on your point of view will clarify who is telling your story, and make writing much easier.

 5. Work on the consistency of your writing voice

 Writing voice can be used to describe an author’s writing style, but also for the voice of characters.